mlcommons/ck/README.md

 to build, run, benchmark and optimize AI, ML and other applications and systems across diverse and continuously changing models, data, software and hardware.

-CK consists of several sub-projects:
+CK consists of several ongoing sub-projects:

 * [Collective Mind framework (CM)](cm) - a simple, Python-based, technology-agnostic, non-intrusive and decentralized workflow automation framework.